zeroeight15/BatchXSLT4InDesign/BatchXSLT4InDesign-rawApp/README.md

 If you want the Windows app (contains a Java VM for Windows) you may delete the file 'BatchXSLT.sh'.
 Start BatchXSLT with a double-click on 'BatchXSLT.bat'.

+If you have not included a Java Virtual Machine in the compiled bundle, then make sure Java is installed on you machine.

 Now rename the folder 'BatchXSLT4InDesign-rawApp' to 'BatchXSLT4InDesign' and copy it into the 'Applications' folder.\
 Same procedure for Windows or Mac OS X.